Particular/NServiceBus.AzureServiceBus/README.md

 ## Running the tests

 * Create a ServiceBus namespace, needs to be at least a standard tier namespace in order to support Topics
-* Create a environment variable `X` and set it to the connection string for the namespace
+* Create a environment variable `AzureServiceBus.ConnectionString` and set it to the connection string for the namespace